What is EPIC?

 How do I apply?

-We are NOT currently taking applications for any EPIC advisory committees, but check back for future opportunities!
-If you have questions, please contact Elizabeth Pettersen, at 651-292-4893 or firstname.lastname@example.org.
+We are currently taking online applications for EPIC advisory committees.
+If you have questions, please contact Elizabeth Pettersen, at 651-292-4893 or email@example.com.